Q. What is the difference between a pediatric dentist and family dentist?

 Q. When should my kid visit the dentist for the first time because I’m worried they won’t sit still/might cry?

 A. Visit the dentist when your child has eight teeth, or sooner if you have any questions or concerns!
 We know that kids this age are wiggly, and that is okay!
 The dentist will check your child's mouth, and we review lots of good information on how to best care for their teeth.

 Q. How do I brush my little ones’ teeth?
 They won’t let me brush them.

 A. Let’s face it, brushing a baby or toddler’s teeth can be a challenge!
 Just do it!
 Know that even if your child is fussing/crying, you are helping keep their teeth healthy.
 Soon they will learn that brushing is part of their routine.
 The more you do it, the easier it becomes.

 Also try to make it fun!
 Take turns.
-Let them have a turn brushing, then have a parent follow up (never let them only brush on their own).
+Let them have a turn brushing, then have a parent follow up.
 Fun toothbrushes or toothpaste can help!
 Use a very small smear of fluoride paste two times a day to protect from cavities.

 Q. When will my baby get his/her teeth?

 Q. When will my kid lose their first tooth?